brendanboyle87/meal-planner-cli/README.md

 * `--api-key`, `--base-url`, and `--model` (or the `OPENAI_API_KEY`, `OPENAI_BASE_URL`, `OPENAI_MODEL` environment variables) configure the target endpoint.
-* `--use-chat-completions` switches from the Responses API to the classic Chat Completions API for local deployments that do not implement the Responses interface.
+* Chat Completions are used by default.
+Pass `--use-responses` to request the Responses API instead when your endpoint supports it.
 * `--overwrite` allows replacing existing JSON files.
 By default the script refuses to overwrite.
 * `--raw-output-dir` saves the untouched LLM output for debugging.
+* `--error-output-dir` stores any invalid model responses alongside a text file describing the schema validation failure so you can inspect and retry them later.

-Every generated recipe is validated with `jsonschema` before it is written, and the script exits with an error if validation fails.
+Every generated recipe is validated with `jsonschema` before it is written.
+Any validation failures are logged, skipped, and—when `--error-output-dir` is provided—archived for follow-up fixes.